What to do if you find a stray animal in Durham County

 - Having a central location for stray animals works well because it helps owners most easily find their lost pets.

-- If you fall in love with an animal you find, let the shelter staff know this when you bring the animal in and they will allow you to place a deposit.
-If the owner returns, we will return the deposit.
-If not, we begin the adoption process immediately.
+- If you fall in love with an animal you find, let the shelter staff know this when you bring the animal in and adoption forms can be started.
+Adoptions can be completed for finders after the stray hold if no owner comes forward.

 - You will receive a significant discount on medical costs for your new pet because everything is included in the adoption fee: exam, spay or neuter surgery, vaccines, heart worm test for dogs, FIV/FeLV test for cats.